-- a) Except for activities identified in Subsection 4.130(3)(b) as exempt, any new development or substantial improvement (as defined in Article 11) in an area subject to the provisions of this section shall require a Geologic Hazard Assessment Review. - b) The following development activities are exempt from the requirement for a Geologic Hazard Assessment Review:
+- a) Except for activities identified in Subsection 3(b) of this section as exempt, any new development or substantial improvement (as defined in Article 11) in an area subject to the provisions of this section shall require a Geologic Assessment Review. - b) The following development activities are exempt from the requirement for a Geologic Assessment Review: - 1.
+Maintenance, repair, or alterations to existing structures that do not alter the building footprint or foundation and do not constitute substantial improvement as defined in Article 11. - 2.
+Exploratory excavations under the direction of a certified engineering geologist or registered geotechnical engineer;

-- 1. Maintenance, repair, or alterations to existing structures that do not alter the building footprint or foundation and do not constitute substantial improvement as defined in Article 11. - 2.
-Exploratory excavations under the direction of a certified engineering geologist or registered geotechnical engineer; - 3.
-Construction of structures for which a building permit is not required; - 4.
-An excavation which is less than two feet in depth, or which involves less than twenty-five cubic yards of volume; - 5.
-Fill that is less than two feet in depth or that involves less than twenty-five cubic yards of volume; - 6.
-Yard area vegetation maintenance and other vegetation removal on slopes less than 20%: - 7.
-Removal of trees smaller than 8 inches dbh (diameter breast height); - 8.
-Removal of trees larger than 8 inches dbh (diameter breast height) provided the canopy area of the trees that are removed in any one-year period is less than 25% of the lot or parcel area; - 9.
-Forest operations subject to regulation under ORS 527 (the Oregon Forest Practices Act); - Maintenance and reconstruction of public and private roads, streets, parking lots, driveways, and utility lines, provided the work does not extend outside the existing right-of-way boundary; - 11.
-Maintenance and repair of utility lines, and the installation of individual utility service connections: - 12.
-Emergency response activities intended to reduce or eliminate an immediate danger to life, property, or flood or fire hazard; and - 13.
-Beachfront protective structures subject only to regulation by the Oregon Parks and Recreation Department under OAR Chapter 736, division 20. - c) Application, review, decisions, and appeals for a Geologic Hazard Assessment Review shall be a Type I procedure in accordance with Article 10.
-Applications for a Geologic Hazard Assessment Review may be made prior to or concurrently with any other type of application required for the proposed use or activity.
-Except for exempt activities listed under Section 4.130(3)(b), Geologic Hazard Assessment Review shall be completed prior to any ground disturbance. - d) All applications for Geologic Hazard Assessment Review shall be accompanied by a Geologic Hazard Report prepared by a qualified licensed geoprofessional (as defined in Article 11) that meets the content requirements of Section 4.130(4), at the applicant/property owner's expense.

-e) For development activities that are subject both to this section and Section 3.530: Beach and Dune Overlay Zone, one complete Geologic Hazard Report can be submitted for meeting the requirements of this section and Section 3.530.
-The report shall include requirements for both sections as applicable.
+- 3. Construction of structures for which a building permit is not required; - 4.
+Yard area vegetation maintenance and other vegetation removal on slopes less than 25%; - 5.
+Forest operations subject to regulation under ORS 527 (the Oregon Forest Practices Act); - 6.
+Maintenance and reconstruction of public and private roads, streets, parking lots, driveways, and utility lines, provided the work does not extend outside the existing right-of-way boundary; - 7.
+Maintenance and repair of utility lines, and the installation of individual utility service connections; - 8.
+Emergency response activities intended to reduce or eliminate an immediate danger to life, property, or flood or fire hazard; and - 9.
+Beachfront protective structures subject only to regulation by the Oregon Parks and Recreation Department under OAR Chapter 736, division 20. - c) Application, review, decisions, and appeals for a Geologic Assessment Review shall be a Type I procedure in accordance with Article 10.
+Applications for a Geologic Assessment Review may be made prior to or concurrently with any other type of application required for the proposed use or activity.
+Except for exempt activities listed under Section 4.130(3)(b), Geologic Assessment Review shall be completed prior to any ground disturbance. - All applications for Geologic Assessment Review shall be accompanied by a Geologic Report prepared by a qualified geoprofessional (as defined in Article 11) that meets the content requirements of Section 4.130(4), at the applicant/property owner's expense. - e) For development activities that are subject both to this section and Section 3.530: Beach and Dune Overlay Zone, one complete Geologic Report can be used for meeting the requirements of this section and Section 3.530.